jayanthkoushik/alphanet/paper/sections/4_experiments.md

 method's improvements were solely due to extra fine-tuning, we should see similar results.
 However, as seen in
 @fig:euclidean_random_split_deltas_vs_imagenetlt_crt, training with
-nearest neighbors garners much larger improvements in 'few' split accuracy, with similar trends in overall accuracy.
+nearest neighbors garners much larger improvements[^note:acc_delta] in 'few' split accuracy, with similar trends in overall accuracy.
 This supports our hypothesis that data-poor classes can make use of information from neighbors to improve classification performance.

 ## Prediction changes {#sec:exp:predchanges}